- Application Deadline: Current UM students: January 15 recommended for fall term, but applications will be considered through June 30.

 Students may also initiate other dual degrees to meet their interests in individual specializations:

-- The concurrent Undergraduate/Graduate Study Program allows advanced undergraduates to begin the master's degree in urban and regional planning before they have completed the undergraduate degree.
+- The concurrent Undergraduate/Graduate Study Program allows advanced undergraduates to begin the Master of Urban and Regional Planning degree before they have completed the undergraduate degree.